7 Travel Traps to Avoid If You're Heading to Japan

 2. Not having different payment methods

-Card is not widely accepted in Japan.
-While some places will accept card, you will almost definitely need cash during your stay.
+Card is becoming more and more accepted in Japan.
+But having said this, there may be times when you will almost definitely need some cash.
+Having a combination of payment methods such as cash, debit card and credit card means you're covering all bases.
 As an extra tip, keep your money in different places.
 If the worst happens and you don't have access to some of your things it will put your mind at ease to know you still have money.

 3. Paying in Australian dollars when using your card.